Construction of simplicial complexes with prescribed degree-size sequences

 {\it Discussion.}---In computational complexity, many graph problems are $\ccNP$-hard in general, but may be in $\ccP$ for certain classes of graphs~\cite{alekseevEasyHardHereditary2003}. {\it Simplicial complex realization} is yet another addition to the list.
 We present a depth-bounded branching algorithm whose complexity presents a rich structure.
 In particular, simpliciality can be solved in time $f(m) E^{c}$ for some constant $c \approx 1$, where $E^{c}$ is the time spent in validations and the prefactor counts the number of nodes in the execution tree.
 For easy instances, $f(m) = m$, and the algorithm is linear in instance size.
 Otherwise, we have $f(m) = b^{m+1}$ in general, where $b$ is the branching ratio that grows with instance size.
-This expression of average algorithmic hardness does not capture the behavior of most hard instances, in which we find that $b$ is highly heterogeneous as a function of the branching stage---the searcher stalls at mid-stages, not at the beginning or the end.
-It remains open to accurately parametrize the complexity of hard instances of the simpliciality problem, and to prove rigorously, if the algorithm runs in linear-time on average.
+We find that $b$ is highly heterogeneous as a function of the branching stage---the searcher stalls at mid-stages, not at the beginning or the end.
+It remains open to accurately parametrize the complexity of hard instances of the simpliciality problem, and to prove rigorously, if the algorithm runs in linear time on average.
 Finally, we note that the branching design has opened up an avenue to systematically improve the algorithm, for example, through stronger validation rules to reduce the branching ratio, or introducing variants by non-chronological backjumping or clause learning techniques, as critically used in modern Boolean satisfiability (SAT) solvers~\cite{marques-silvaConflictdrivenClauseLearning2009}.